canonical/rockcraft/docs/explanation/chisel.rst

 Chisel_ is a software tool for extracting the contents of Debian packages for use in container images.

-    *“The sculpture is already complete within the marble block, before I start my work.
-It is already there, I just have to chisel away the superfluous material.”*
-    \- Michelangelo

 Using the analogy of a tool to carve and cut stone, Chisel is used by
-|rockcraft| to sculpt minimal container images that only include what is
+|rockcraft| to sculpt minimal collections of files that only include what is
 needed from the Debian packages that are used.

 See :ref:`how_to_use_chisel` for information about using the tool.